metalalive/RobotCarRPi/build_essential_libraries.md

    you can recheck if you're already under v1.12 release branch using git branch or git log.
 (Note: see  other available releases from [HERE](https://github.com/tensorflow/tensorflow/releases) )

-- According to [issue #24372](https://github.com/tensorflow/tensorflow/issues/24372), if you compile tensorflow branch v1.12 right after previous step you will run into [linking error like THIS](build_essential_libraries.md######ERROR-1) , so we must apply 2 patches downloaded from [HERE](https://gist.github.com/fyhertz/4cef0b696b37d38964801d3ef21e8ce2). download the zip file, extract, then apply
+- According to [tensorflow issue #24372](https://github.com/tensorflow/tensorflow/issues/24372), if you compile tensorflow branch v1.12 right after previous step you will run into [linking error like THIS](build_essential_libraries.md#ERROR-1) , so we must apply 2 patches downloaded from [HERE](https://gist.github.com/fyhertz/4cef0b696b37d38964801d3ef21e8ce2). download the zip file, extract, then apply
   ```
   git am YOUR_PATCH_NAME.patch